Shrinkage plots

 ridgeplot(m3btstrp; show_intercept=false)

-Figure 4: Ridge plot of the fixed-effects coefficients from the bootstrap sample (with the intercept)
+Figure 5: Ridge plot of the fixed-effects coefficients from the bootstrap sample (without the intercept)

 m4 = let